zhilizheng/SBayesRC/README.md

 Report issue to GitHub repository ([https://github.com/zhilizheng/SBayesRC](https://github.com/zhilizheng/SBayesRC)) by using the "Issues" feature.

 ### Known issues from system:

-Ubuntu 22.04, has a broken openBLAS version 0.3.20.
-If you generate the LD (or just perform PCA in R for your other analysis), the matrix is incorrect.
+* Ubuntu 22.04 has a broken openBLAS version 0.3.20.
+If you generate the LD and decomposition (or just perform PCA in R for your other analysis), the matrix is incorrect.
+Our container image is based on Ubuntu 24.04, which has fixed the problem.
+We tested various LTS version, and found only Ubuntu 22.04 was affected by this openBLAS bug.
+* Apptainer will load your local packages in R, if you find the SBayesRC verion is not the one expected, delete the "~/R/x86_64-pc-linux-gnu-library/4.3/SBayesRC" in your local machine (or other libPaths shown in your local R).